mikermcneil/chatkin/README.md

 The scheduled jobs for this app live in the `scripts/` directory.
 In our example deployment, we're using [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) as our cron service.

+### How it works

+Chatkin splits up the globe into ~60,000 "zones", one for each 1° latitude by 1° longitude trapezoid on the surface of the Earth.
+(The number of zones is configurable-- see `config/bootstrap.js` for where the config is applied.)

+Zones use resourceful pubsub (RPS) to maintain a Socket.io room-- up to one for each zone.
+Meanwhile, Chatkin hits the Twitter API to fetch geolocated tweets for the zone, as well as weather information from OpenWeatherMap.
+Weather and tweets are cached for between 2-4 hours in the database.

+You can chat with other people in your zone by changing your Chatkin "remark".
+Much like the non-augmented, reality world, you can only say one thing at a time.

+Login + signup utilizes bcrypt for hashing and comparing passwords.

 ### Links